12 Types of Nonverbal Communication Definition and Examples

 The environment of nonverbal communication refers to the surrounding context of communication.
 The context in communication denotes the environment of the discussion.

 It mentions the physical environment of the discussion.
 Aneurin Bevan, a British political leader, recognized that the color of the conference room affected the political campaigns.
-He noticed that party conferences get more successful if they organize them in a bright color room instead of a depressing room.
+He noticed that party conferences get more successful if they are organized in a bright color room instead of a depressing room.
 The environment conveys the message to motivate others.

 Environment Nonverbal Communication Examples